gusbemacbe/suru-plus/README.md

 ### Many apps are not well displayed

 It is not the pack's problem.
 It is the desktop files problem because:
-* Snap apps - Gnome-Characters, Gnome-Logs, Gravit Designer and Vectr use the different path and use the ICO/PNG extension added instead;
+* Snap apps are very buggy and can't be open and as Gnome-Characters, Gnome-Logs, Gravit Designer and Vectr, use the different path and use the ICO/PNG extension added instead;
 * The desktop files of certain native apps as IBus and Mozc for Chinese, Japanese and Korean languages use the different relative path of an icon, use the PNG format added a SVG extension, turn the icons unrecognisable by the icons packs,

 We have already reported these issues: